 One time down in the Canyon, I had a candle melt in the heat of the day while on a day hike.
 The wax ended up all over my GoreTex and down sleeping bag!
 That did it!
 There had to be another way.

 So, I now only use LED lights for backpacking.
 The choices are wide-ranging with classic flashlight and headlamp styles as well as those perfect for hanging in your tent or setting on a picnic table at Bright Angel Campground.

-- COMPACT ALL-IN-ONE: This device is a solar phone charger, expandable camping lantern, and backup battery all in one.
-At less than 10 oz, it's powerful...
+- ULTRA-PORTABLE & COMPACT ALL-IN-ONE - This device is a solar powered phone supercharger, expandable camping lantern, and backup battery all in one.
+At...

-- WATERPROOF, SHATTERPROOF, and DURABLE : Made from heavy duty, rugged TPU to endure tough environments.
-It is 100% waterproof and dustproof (IP67...
+- WATERPROOF, SHATTERPROOF & DURABLE - Made from heavy duty, rugged TPU to endure tough environments, our solar camping lights are 100% waterproof and...